Hawkynt/LearnCoding/README.md

 #### Return Context

-- **Different Return Values:** Explore if your language supports different return values depending on the calling context.
+- **Different Return Values:** Explore if your language supports different return values depending on the calling context (e.g., `wantarray` in Perl).
 Write examples to see how the return context can affect function outputs.

 ### Recursion: Diving into Self-Referential Code